WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

 2. What are the semantics of these instructions?

 3. How will these instructions be implemented?
-Give examples on at 2 different architectures.
+Give examples for at least x86-64 and ARM64.

-4. How does behavior differ across architectures?
+4. How does behavior differ across processors?
 What new fingerprinting surfaces will be exposed?
 ```

 An example FMA proposal based on https://github.com/WebAssembly/simd/pull/79: